 $5-10 – Coffee or water tumbler that keeps things hot or cold for hours.
 Fill it with candy!

 $5-10 – A t-shirt or hoody with their favorite tv characters, movie quotes or superheroes.

 $0-5 – Creatively display how much you love them.
 A miniature journal, letters each day of the month, game cards hole punched together like a book… There are so many creatives ways to show them you love them!

-$10-25 – 7 days of Christmas!
-Pick 7 small and sweet gifts and add a corresponding love note to each gift.
+$10-25 – X days of Christmas!
+Pick however many small and sweet gifts you want and add a corresponding love note to each gift.
+Give one each day in a different unique way.
 Ex: his favorite baked goods, his favorite candy in a cute coffee mug, a “reasons I love you” journal, a pack of new underwear, a new movie, and that hoody he has been wanting forever.
 Write a cute little note taped to it and make his whole week!

 $2-5 – Women are so easy!
 Just look through DIY projects on Pinterest and pick one!
 My favorites are bath salts (Epsom salts + essential oil + adorable jar + ribbon), sugar scrub (sugar + coconut oil + essential oils + adorable jar + ribbon), or other fun projects and people will be so impressed with your skills, they won’t notice how little money you spent on them.